The Australian Media Literacy Alliance

 The Founding Members

-The members work in partnership towards the goal of a government-endorsed national media literacy strategy for Australia, which will:
+Our primary goal is to develop and promote a government-endorsed national media literacy strategy for Australia, which will:

-- State the importance of this form of literacy for all in society
+- State the importance of media literacy for all in society

 - Articulate the achievements and challenges in the Australian context